-A variety of other treatment options are available which include:
+A large variety of other treatment options are also available for the wrinkles, which include:

-• Laser resurfacing – a laser beam destroys the outer layer of skin and heats the underlying skin.
+- Laser resurfacing – a laser beam heats the underlying skin after destroying the outer layer of skin.
 This stimulates the growth of new collagen fibers.
-Consequently smoother, tighter skin forms.
+Consequently, smoother, tighter skin forms.

-• Photodynamic rejuvenation – Photodynamic therapy (PDT) can treat fine wrinkles caused by sun exposure.
+- Photodynamic rejuvenation – Photodynamic therapy (PDT) can be used to treat fine wrinkles and lines caused by sun exposure.

-• Soft tissue fillers – Soft tissue fillers, which include fat, collagen and hyaluronic acid (Restylane, Juvederm, others), can be injected into wrinkles on your face.
+- Soft tissue fillers – Soft tissue fillers, including fat, collagen, and hyaluronic acid (Restylane, Juvederm, others), can be injected into wrinkles on the face.
 They plump and smooth wrinkles and furrows.

-• Face-lift – The face-lift procedure involves tightening the underlying muscle and tissues.
+- Face-lift – The procedure mainly involves tightening the underlying muscle and tissues.

-The following anti-aging foods can help: papaya, blueberries, broccoli, spinach, nuts, avocado, sweet potatoes etc.
+The following anti-aging foods can help the person to reduce wrinkles.
+Papaya, blueberries, broccoli, spinach, nuts, avocado, sweet potatoes, etc.

 How can we avoid getting wrinkles naturally?

-Although wrinkles associated with ageing can’t be avoided but few steps can be taken to slow down the process.
-These are: Avoid sun, wear sunscreen, don’t smoke, get adequate sleep, eat fruits and vegetables etc.
+Avoid the sun, wear sunscreen, don’t smoke, get adequate sleep, eat fruits and vegetables, etc.